The natural background to Versilia are the spectacular Apuan Alps, which owe their snow-white colour to the limestone formations rich with marbles.

 The Parco delle Alpi Apuane provides the backdrop to the blue sea and the beaches of Versilia, while the stretches of hills covered by olive trees and woods dominate the landscape of Garfagnana.
 The territory is home to numerous other wonders, from Lake Massaciuccoli to the thermal springs of Bagni di Lucca and the coastal dunes of the Migliarino-San Rossore-Massaciuccoli Natural Park.

-Hotels in this region include: Le Pleiadi, Hermitage Hotel & Resort, California Park, Hotel Byron, Hotel Bijou, Hotel Tiziana, Villa Barsanti, Versilia Palace, Grand Hotel Principe di Piemonte, Grand Hotel Royal Viareggio, and Hotel Sina Astor Viareggio.
+Accommodation in this region include: Hotel Le Pleiadi, Hermitage Hotel & Resort, California Park, Hotel Byron, Hotel Bijou, Hotel Tiziana, Villa Barsanti, Versilia Palace, Grand Hotel Principe di Piemonte, Grand Hotel Royal Viareggio, and Hotel Sina Astor Viareggio.

 This coastal plain has the most spectacular back drop of the marble mountains of Carrara.
 The mountains glisten white, not with snow, but with the world’s most fabulous white marble.
 This is where Michelangelo came to select his marble for David.
 This the world’s finest white marble can even be found in Britain’s most famous stately homes such as Blenheim Palace.